The anti-spherical category: Introduction

 We conclude this introduction with a remark on positive characteristic.
 In the body of this paper we work over a field of characteristic zero.
 This is because our results rely crucially on the so-called parabolic property of root systems (see \eqref{pp}), which often fails for reflection representations of Coxeter groups in positive characteristic.
-The parabolic property ensures that our second main theorem (Theorem \ref{Q}) holds.
+The parabolic property ensures that Theorem \ref{Q} holds.
 It is an interesting question as to what happens if one localises in settings in which the parabolic property fails (as is the case for the important example of the natural representation of affine Weyl groups in characteristic $p$).
-We do not address this question in this paper.
+At the time this paper was written, this question was mysterious to the authors.
+However, in the meantime there have been considerable advances in understanding this question, both from the algebraic side in the work of Hazi \cite{Hazi}, and on the geometric side via Smith-Treumann theory \cite{Treumann, LL, RWST}.
+The relations between these two theories, as well as why Smith-Treumann theory is relevant for describing localizations of the Hecke category in characteristic $p$ is explained in \cite{WilCDM}.

 Finally, let us remark that one can still apply the techniques of this paper to settings in positive characteristic by using the $p$-adic integers in place of a field of characteristic $p$.
-This is one of the basic ideas in \cite{WSym}.
+This is one of the basic ideas in the algorithm mentioned in the last paragraph.